d4ve91/RESTful_API/readme.md

-# Heading RESTful API for user registration in the database for the login panel of the mobile application using the Python programming language and the Flask library.
+# RESTful API for user registration in the database for the login panel of the mobile application using the Python programming language and the Flask library.

 ---